olivierdalang/SPCgeonode/README.md

 # SPCgeonode

-SPCgeonode is a skeletton for Geonode deployement at SPC.
-It makes it easy to deploy a customized version of Geonode.

-The setup aims to be usable for production.
+This is a customed deployement of Geonode using SPCGeonode.

 ## Prerequisites